oracle/db-sharding/Mid-Tier-Routing/sdb-mid-tier-routing-services/README.md

 ### To build a docker image :

+Note : Set the docker repository variables in pom.xml to your docker repository

 clean package dockerfile:build -X -e -DskipDockerPush

 ### To build and push a docker image into your repo :

+Note : Set the docker repository variables in pom.xml to your docker repository

 clean package dockerfile:build dockerfile:push -X -e